Vector and Tensor Spin Polarization for Vector Bosons at Local Equilibrium: Global equilibrium and beyond

 On the other hand, as it is well known, the leading term of the tensor polarization $\fT$ in \eq{exp:T1} at global equilibrium is quadratic in thermal vorticity.
 Utilizing \eqs{final:S}{final:TT}, one can obtain the second-order MVSD at global equilibrium

 where terms proportional to $ \d_{rs} $, which do not contribute to the polarization, have been omitted.
-By using \eq{eq:spin-align} and \eq{frszero} for the zeroth order MVSD, one obtains the contribution to spin alignment in phase-space
+By using \eq{eq:spin-align} and \eq{frszero} for the zeroth order MVSD, one obtains the contribution to spin alignment in the phase space

 where we have defined

 Plugging the decomposition \eq{thvdec} with $ u = k/m $ into \eq{dth00}, one obtains

 It can be shown that, at global equilibrium, the contribution from $\a$ in \eq{dth00-2} vanishes after integrating it over the freeze-out hypersurface, according to \eq{eq:cooperfrye}.
 Indeed, both terms including thermal accelerations in \eq{dth00-2} give rise to integrals of the kind